 "I believe in creating a very strong foundation based upon mastering basic technique, reading, rudiments, and timekeeping.
 Through this, we can then work together to develop a sound and approach that will be applicable to a number of styles such as Jazz, Rock, Funk, Latin, and Hip Hop.
 My goal is to prepare the student for whatever creative and stylistic avenue he or she wants to pursue with their playing, education, and possible career in music."

-B.S., Percussion Performance, University of Massachusetts, Lowell with Fred Buda and Jeff Fischer; studies with John Kilkenny at Sewanee Summer Music Festival
+B.M., Percussion Performance (Anticipated Spring 2018), University of Massachusetts, Lowell with Fred Buda and Jeff Fischer; studies with John Kilkenny at Sewanee Summer Music Festival

 Cody Morgan is a contemporary classical and orchestral percussionist who plays regularly with multiple local opera companies, orchestras, and musical theatre organizations.
 He spent two summers at the Sewanee Summer Music Festival, playing with conductors and musicians from all over the world in both a symphony orchestra and chamber context.
 Cody’s teaching experience includes private and group lessons at Andover High School and Georgetown Middle High School as well as marching percussion at Andover, Reading, and the NESBA championship winning Pentucket Regional High School.